SengerM/html-academic-publishing/README.md

 You can see how this "PDF replacement attempt" looks like in [this link](https://sengerm.github.io/html-academic-publishing/).

+As of 5-April-2021 I tested this in the following browsers:

+- Firefox in Linux: Works perfect.
+- Chrome in Windows: Works perfect.
+- Edge in Windows: Works perfect.
+- Chrome in Android (mobile): Works fine but equations render small.
+- Firefox in Android (mobile): Works fine but equations render small.

 # HTML-SD specificaitons

 Throughout this file I will refer to "HTML scientific documents" as HTML-SD".

 ## Document structure

 As this is HTML, the main structure must follow that of an HTML document.
 See [here](https://www.w3schools.com/html/html_intro.asp) for example.
-Within the `<body>`, HTML-SD requires to insert a `<div id="document_content">` where the content of the document will be (sections, figures, equations, text, etc.).
-Stuff outside this tag will be rendered but not used by HTML-SD.
-E.g. a section or a figure outside the `<div id="document_content">` will not be numbered, referenced, etc.
+Within the `<body>` you just write the stuff.

 ## Document title

 In an HTML document the title is specified by the tag `<title>` within the `<head>` (see [here](https://www.w3schools.com/html/html_intro.asp)).
 This title is usually not rendered in the page.
 In scientific documents we always have a title to show.
 To avoid duplication of information, HTML-SD will use this title and place it in the `<div id="document_title"></div>` element.
-You can place this wherever you want, but usually you will put this in the beginning, just after `<div id="document_content">`.
+You can place this wherever you want, but usually you will put this in the beginning, just after `<body>`.

+## Authors

+**Not yet implemented**.

 ## Sections and subsections

 Scientific documents are always sturctured following sections, subsections, subsubsections and so on.
 In HTML this is done using the `<h1>` ... `<h6>` tags, see [here](https://www.w3schools.com/html/html_headings.asp).
-In HTML-SD all `<h_>` tags inside the `<div id="document_content">` will be automatically numbered (unless otherwise specified with `<h1 class="unnumbered">`), listed in the table of contents, available for cross referencing, etc.
+In HTML-SD all `<h_>` tags will be automatically numbered unless otherwise specified with `<h1 class="unnumbered">`, listed in the table of contents, available for cross referencing, etc.

 ### Table of contents